kwaapp/Horiseon-Project/README.md

 # Code Refactor Starter Code

-This site was designed to help me to understand and code HTML5, CSS and Git.
  During this challenge I was tasked with refactoring existing code to bring it up to a more accessible standard.
-I learned the importance of clean code and while updating the site was able to remove a number of duplicate css rules.
+I learned the importance of clean code and  updated the site to remove a redundant code.

 Acceptance Criteria
 Title element is concise and descriptive